 Given their importance, any applicant should go into their Ivy League Alumni Interviews very prepared.
 That means ready to answer questions on why they want to go to the school; and also, responding with questions of their own to ask the alumni.
 A college admissions counseling service can help you prepare for this sort of interview process.
 It’s often in the best interest of the applicant to research their interviewer (usually via LinkedIn or other social media).
 See if you can discover the program he or she was in during his or her time at the school.

-Doing this beforehand will show an alumni that the applicant has done his due diligence and really wants to go to the school.
-At the end of each Ivy League Alumni Interview, the applicant will be able to ask his or her own questions.
+Doing this beforehand shows an alumni that the applicant has done due diligence and really wants to attend the school.
+Finally, at the end of each Ivy League Alumni Interview, the applicant may ask questions.
 This part is really important, as applicants can use this part to get valuable information about the school.
-From the alumni’s undergraduate life to parts of the school an alumni wished would’ve been better, any applicant can learn something new about the school that isn’t found easily on the web.
+From the alumni’s undergraduate life, to parts of the school an alumni wished would’ve been better, any applicant can learn something new about the school that isn’t found easily on the web.